Horror Business: Release

-The songs "Horror Business" and "Teenagers from Mars" were considered for inclusion in a 1979 12" record which would have also featured the song "Who Killed Marilyn?".
-An acetate disc of this proposed release was pressed, but completing a run of 12" records for the release was deemed to be too expensive, and so the release was scrapped.
+The songs "Horror Business" and "Teenagers from Mars" were considered for inclusion in a 1979 12-inch record which would have also featured the song "Who Killed Marilyn?"
+An acetate disc of this proposed release was pressed, but completing a run of 12-inch records for the release was deemed to be too expensive, and so the release was scrapped.

-The first pressing of the "Horror Business" single, issued by Danzig's own label Plan 9 Records on June 26, 1979, consisted of 25 sleeveless black 7" vinyl copies.
+The first pressing of the "Horror Business" single, issued by Danzig's own label Plan 9 Records on June 26, 1979, consisted of 25 sleeveless black 7-inch vinyl copies.
 The second pressing, from August 1979, consisted of 2,000 copies on yellow vinyl.
 Due to a pressing error, approximately 20 copies had the track "Horror Business" on both sides, rather than "Horror Business" on the A-side and "Teenagers from Mars" and "Children in Heat" on the B-side.
 Many copies contained an insert with a fabricated story claiming that the band had recorded the single in an abandoned haunted house in New Jersey, and that, when later mixing the tapes at a recording studio in New York City, they heard strange voices and noises in the background of the recordings.
 According to a 1993 interview with Jerry Only:

 What happened was, there was a weird sound on there, and we didn't know where the hell it came from.
 So we said, "What are we gonna do?
 Are we gonna remix it?"
 I said, "Well, I don't got no more money.
 This is it.
 You gotta like what you got."
 We thought about it, and we thought, we don't want everybody to think we're a bunch of jerks.
 So I think I mentioned it, "Let's just say it was recorded in a haunted house.
 Everybody'll love that!"

 The songs "Horror Business", "Teenagers from Mars", and "Children in Heat" have been re-released multiple times since the single was first issued.
 In 1980, the songs were included on the Misfits' EP Beware.
 In 1986, "Horror Business" and "Teenagers from Mars" were included as tracks on the compilation album Misfits, also known as Collection I. A live version of "Horror Business" was included on the EP and album Evilive, released in 1982 and 1987, respectively.
 "Children in Heat" was re-issued in 1995 on the compilation album Collection II.
 These releases were all included in the 1996 boxed set The Misfits.
 "Teenagers from Mars" was also included on the album Static Age, which was part of the boxed set and which received a standalone release in 1997.